OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 In either case (persistent and non-persistent) images are always copied from the datastore to the corresponding directory of the system datastore in the target host.

-If an image is persistent (or for the matter of fact, created with the 'onevm disk-snapshot' command), it is transferred back to the Datastore only after the VM is successfully shut down.
-This means that the VM has to be shut down using the 'onevm shutdown' command, and not 'onevm delete'.
+If an image is persistent (or created with the ``onevm disk-saveas`` command), it is transferred back to the Datastore only after the VM is successfully shut down.
+This means that the VM has to be shut down using the ``onevm terminate`` command, and not ``onevm recover --delete``.
 Note that no modification to the image registered in the datastore occurs till that moment.
 Suspending or stopping a running VM won't copy/modify the disk file registered in the datastore either.

 Host Configuration
 ------------------